 The Spark Sp II is much warmer than we expected a minimalist bag to be.
 It is shockingly light for a traditional mummy style sleeping bag.
 It feels like a cloud in your hands, and the white color makes that feeling even more convincing.
 You can literally see the down through the nearly translucent exterior fabric and it is obvious that the down is of high quality as you feel the bag and look at the healthy down clusters inside.
 By looking through the exterior, you can also see why the Spark Sp II felt like it had patchy cold spots.
 Down needs to be shifted around inside the baffles to maximize the distribution of the insulation.
 There is proportionally more down near the core of the body, just where you need it most to stay the warmest.

 The Sea to Summit Spark Sp II weighs an incredible 18oz. in a size long.
 It accomplishes this by featuring a slim fit, lightweight fabrics inside and out, a ⅓ length zipper, and 850+ fill down.
 There really isn't anything else to this bag.
 It is overall very simple in design, and weight and space are the primary considerations for anything that is part of the Spark Sp II.
-The only bags featured in our Backpacking Sleeping Bag Review that compare weight wise are the more expensive Marmot Plasma 30 and the less warm and less comfortable minimal Western Mountaineering Highlite.
-You can explore our Ultralight Sleeping Bag Review for other non-traditional sleeping bags that are more in the league weight wise with the Sea to Summit Spark Sp II.
+The only bag featured in our review that compares weight wise is the less warm and less comfortable minimal Western Mountaineering Highlite.
+Explore our Ultralight Sleeping Bag Review for other non-traditional sleeping bags that are more in the league weight wise with the Sea to Summit Spark Sp II.

 Soft materials and soft, high loft down make the Spark a reasonably comfortable bag.
 It features a slim fit that allows little room for thrashing about inside the bag.
 However, it fits close enough that it is easy to move with the sleeping bag.
 It does have a hood, which adds a bit of warmth and comfort over a hoodless ultralight design.